RobG66/Gamelist-Manager/README.md

  Lots of refactoring as things evolve.
 Moving some classes outside of form source and adding more modularity where it makes sense.
 ScreenScraper scraping is somewhat working, but I still need to implement media downloading for it.
 I'll worry about 'threading' later when it's more complete.

- Progress is slow with getting ScreenScraper going.
  I'm moderately disabled with my hands/arms so doing a lot of keyboard work is extremely difficult for me.
 It causes me physical pain too.
 But, it helps my emotional state to tinker on this so it is a trade off I guess.
 I should slow down a bit though.

  Release 3.0 introduces preliminary scraping for Arcade (MAME/FBNeo) via ArcadeDB.
 If you notice any problem, please open an issue.